RebeccaFan/Agribot-Documentation/loadcell.md

 - Different colour wires
   - red for Vcc
   - black for ground
-  - green for connecting sensor to Arduino
+  - green for connecting the sensor to Arduino
 - Breadboard
 - LM324 Operational Amplifier
 - Computer (download Arduino IDE)